argahsuknesib/EMSE_FrontEnd_Cours/2_toolchain/presentation/slides.md

 # Babel

 The "universal" javascript transpiler.
-It goal is to transpile any newer version of Javascript (ES6, ES7 and +) into older versions of Javascript.
+Its goal is to transpile any newer version of Javascript (ES6, ES7 and +) into older versions of Javascript.

 Example :